yiqu/yiqu.github.io/_posts/2019-10-14-cli-configs.md

 #### Building Configurations

-In the old CLI, you would build different version of your application by supplying the <code>environment</code> flag, like:
+In the old CLI, you would build different versions of your application by supplying the <code>environment</code> flag, like:
 ```bash
 ng build --environment=development
 ```